fmAccounting Link (Xero Edition) v2 Frequently Asked Questions

 To make edits to this Contact you will need to Restore (unarchive) the Contact within Xero first.

-I’m getting the following error when uploading a Contact/Invoice etc:
+I’m getting the following error when trying to authenticate with my OAuth 2.0 app:

 I”m creating a new Tax Rate but do not see any drop down lists for the Tax Type and the Report Tax Type?

 The Tax Type values are different for each Xero Organisation region, and include some values that can be updated and other (system values) that cannot be updated.
 You can get the full list of Tax Types here: